Omar-Chakroun/Django-Expenses-Project/README.md

 ## Features
 - **Expense and Income Management:** Users can add, edit, and delete their expenses and incomes.
 - **Spending Tracking:** The app tracks spending over time and categorizes expenses for better insights.
-- **Budgeting:** Users can set budgets and get notifications when they approach or exceed their limits.
 - **Visual Diagrams:** The app uses Chart.js to display various diagrams, helping users visualize their financial data.
 - **Account Management:** Users can update their username, email, and password.